chiffa/GAN_evo/dev_log.rst

 - The training pair should be done in the module, binding temporary parameters overall.
 - In the current configuration, we can start parallel training of the pairs that are mapped with signature of training parameters + timestamp, then stored in a mongodb

+- We now need to spin up a method to find all the image-type associated GAN pairs, filter by fitness and perform a match round between them.